Action Logic Editor allows calling one Action from another Action's logic. This may be helpful in multiple situations.

-1. You have a reusable block of logic that is relevant in multiple places.
-As an example, consider the Action, Navigate to Header Link which may be relevant in multiple other Actions.
+You have a reusable block of logic that is relevant in multiple Actions.
+Consider you have two Actions

-2. You may want to break down a single action into multiple parts for the sake of clarity and readability.
+You may want to break down a single Action into multiple parts for the purpose of clarity and readability.

-Consider the action, Populate Payment Page which fills information on payment type, shipping preference and shipping address.
-Even thought it is possible to write entire logic in a single action, it helps greatly with readability and maintainability, by breaking down into multiple sub-actions.
+Example: Consider the Action, Populate Payment Page which populates information on payment type, shipping preference, and shipping address.
+Even though it is possible to write entire logic in a single Action, the logic may turn out to be too long and unreadable.
+Breaking down these parts into multiple Actions greatly helps with the readability and maintainability.

 Action: Populate Payment Page

 To call an action in the logic, type "call" and then select the Action to call.
 If the called Action requires any input parameters, you will be prompted to provide values.
 You can also capture output from the called Action into a local or Action output parameter of the "calling" Action.

 Which Actions can be called?